korpling/ANNIS/docs/user-guide/src/aql/negation.md

 Since optional annotations might not exist, they are not part of the match result, and they are also not highlighted.

-Negated operators must have at least one operand which are non-optional, so
+Negated operators must have at least one operand which is non-optional, so
 ```
 pos="DT"? & "amazing" & #1 !. #2
 ```